Surgical Exposure of Impacted Canines

 Expert Care for Impacted Canines in Alabama

-WISE Oral Surgery & Dental Implant Specialists partners with orthodontists across Alabama to deliver safe and effective surgical exposure for impacted canine teeth.
-Our experienced surgeons in Trussville, Prattville, and Birmingham utilize precise techniques focused on facilitating successful orthodontic alignment and achieving healthy, beautiful smiles.
+W.I.S.E.
+Oral Surgery & Dental Implant Specialists partners with orthodontists across Alabama to deliver safe and effective surgical exposure for impacted canine teeth.
+Our experienced surgeons in Trussville, Prattville, and Hoover utilize precise techniques focused on facilitating successful orthodontic alignment and achieving healthy, beautiful smiles.
 We welcome patients referred for this specialized procedure; contact us to schedule your consultation.